rahel-yab/A2SV-Task5-implementing-auth/README.md

 - User registration and login (JWT-based)
 - Admin and regular user roles
-- Only admins can create, update, delete, or promote users
+- Only admins can create, update, delete tasks
 - All authenticated users can view tasks

 ## Setup